sebaswvv/QuizMaster/README.md

 [x] - Wel echt /1 doen ipv query param
 [x] - Search doen op /quizzes en dan search param meegeven en dit checken in de controller
 [x] - fix broken endpoints client side
-[] - Update an entire quiz client side
+[x] - Update an entire quiz client side
+[x] - Add search function to /choose page
+[x] - Show the username of the person that made a public quiz
 [] - make sure the user gets correct erros
-[x] - Add search function to /choose page
 [] - style the login modal
 [] - style register page
-[x] - Show the username of the person that made a public quiz
 [] - add some information on the homepage of the website
 [] - update audience and issuer to work on remote
 [] - change username and email